Budibase/website/content/blog/data/how-to-create-a-data-model.md

 A better solution would therefore to create a dedicated _departments table_ and link the relevant row to each employee’s entry.
 This provides easier querying, and maintenance, as well as reducing the load on your servers.

+Take a look at our guide to [CAP vs ACID](https://budibase.com/blog/data/cap-vs-acid/) to learn more.

 ### 9. Maintaining your data model

 Even once your data model is implemented, there’s still the issue of maintaining it.
 This poses several challenges, especially when it comes to scaling your application.
 For instance, when it comes to growing your data set and adding new functionality to the app itself.